 Whey was a goldmine: plentiful, inexpensive, high in protein, had a long shelf life, and had tremendous marketability.

-Whey is cheap protein source that can be made to taste great, but there are certainly drawbacks that might make you think twice before you down your next shake.
+Whey is a cheap protein source that can be made to taste great, but there are drawbacks that might make you think twice before you down your next shake.

 That leads us to…